fjdurlop/juegoMario/README.md

 - when star mode mario kills all enemys by touch
 - supermario's game over
 - when game over, turn off the main theme and turn on gameover sound
+- take flag feature for supermario
+- supermario does not die, he transforms to minimario -> remove animation of dying

   Paco
 - Tiempo